gvx64/dolphin-rpi/Readme.md

 4. git submodule update --init --recursive

 Edit CMakeLists.txt options if needed.
-I turned off the following flags in the CMake file by default (you may want pulseaudio turned on for your machine):
+I turned off/on the following flags in the CMake file by default (you may want pulseaudio turned on for your machine):

     USE_UPNP turned off
     ENABLE_PULSEAUDIO turned off
     ENABLE_ANALYTICS turned off
     ENCODE_FRAMEDUMPS turned off
+    ENABLE_QT2 turned on

 1. sudo nano ./CMakeLists.txt

-If you haven't already done so, you may want to add the following packages (GTK2 is the only one that is essential but I installed these other ones as well on Bookworm):
+If you haven't already done so, you may want to add the following packages:

-1. sudo apt-get install libevdev-dev libgtk2.0-dev libopenal-dev
+1. sudo apt-get install libevdev-dev libgtk2.0-dev libopenal-dev qtbase5-private-dev

 Also, make sure that Vulkan is installed on your Pi if you haven't already done so before proceeding further.